 According to a study published in the Journal of American Medical Association (JAMA), 3D mammography (versus 2D mammography alone) detects 41 percent more invasive breast cancers and reduces false positives by up to 40 percent 1-2*.

 3D mammography, also called tomosynthesis, allows physicians to examine breast tissue layer-by-layer, in multiple views and with fine details more visible, instead of viewing breast tissue using a conventional 2D flat image.

 These extra exam views help physicians better distinguish invasive cancers, especially in women with dense breast tissue which can obscure views in a 2D mammogram.
 The result is earlier detection of potential breast cancers and fewer “call-backs” for false positives.

-Advanced technology allows 3D imaging can be performed along with a traditional 2D digital mammogram.
-This provides radiologists the added benefit of comparing new 2D images with prior 2D images.
-During the 3D portion of the exam, the X-ray arm makes a quick 4-second arc over the breast, taking dozens of images at a number of angles.
+Advanced technology allows 3D imaging to be performed along with a traditional 2D digital mammogram.
+This provides radiologists the ability to compare new 2D images to prior 2D images.
+During the 3D portion of the exam, the X-ray arm makes a quick four-second arc over the breast, taking dozens of images at various angles.
 These exceptionally sharp images are viewed individually and reconstructed.